S3 method for class 'array'

 same session and location also share the same baseline.
 In this case,

-There are five baseline methods.
+There are seven baseline methods.
 They fit for different types of data.
-Denote \(z\) is an unit signal, \(z_0\) is its baseline slice.
+Denote \(z\) is a unit signal and \(z_0\) is its baseline slice.
 Then these baseline methods are:

 Examples